-5 keys to growing your sales and marketing into an organized distributed workforcePosted on July 30th, 2019 by Jay Thomas
+5 keys to growing your sales and marketing into an organized distributed sales forcePosted on July 30th, 2019 by Jay Thomas

 Only 1 in 7 local advertisers take part in distributed marketing.
-They’re neglecting $14 billion in “free advertising,” that is, distributed marketing budgets left lying around unspent.
+They’re neglecting $14 billion in “free advertising,” that is, these marketing budgets are left lying around unspent.

 As businesses grow, sales and marketing become more complex.
 It’s no longer a matter of having the best salesperson.
 Instead, leadership is worried about team efficiency, compliance, and security.
 This is especially true for those with distributed sales and marketing teams.